HK pistols: no malfunctions, but cheap-feeling early parts

 Frequently Asked Questions

-What were the criticisms of early HK VP9 models?
+What are the main criticisms of the early HK VP9 models?

 Related News